deucex6400/FroggieBot/README.md

 # Notes
 FroggieBot will get rate limited by the Loopring API if many users use the /giveaway command at once.

+Also, all fees are paid in LRC so make sure the account giving away the NFTs has enough LRC!